 - Child Abuse: Any physical, emotional, or financial mistreatment of a child by a caregiver or parent.

-When you partner with a Combs Waterkotte domestic violence defense lawyer in the Cleveland, MO area, you’re not just choosing the top-rated defense team in and around Cleveland, MO – you’re safeguarding your rights, your freedom, and your future.
-In addition to knowledgeable domestic violence defense attorneys, our staff is available 24/7 and offers expertise in the following areas for Cleveland, MO residents:
+If you hire a Combs Waterkotte domestic violence defense lawyer in or around Cleveland, MO, you aren’t just hiring the leading defense team in Cleveland, MO and beyond – you’re safeguarding your rights, your freedom, and your future.
+In addition to esteemed domestic violence defense attorneys, our legal team is available 24/7 and offers expertise in the following areas for Cleveland, MO residents:

 Facing domestic violence charges in Cleveland, MO?
 It’s critical to understand what’s at stake.
 Missouri law classifies these offenses into four degrees, each carrying serious penalties: